aallali/Gomoku/README.md

     - [x] implement moves import
     - [x] implement Undo move
     - [x] detect if the capture move will also break an open4/open3
-    - [x] `[fix]` : all the moves considered "will be captured" are ignored even if a fifth (winning) capture move is there, adapt script to bypass this one
+    - [x] `[fix]`: all the moves considered "will be captured" are ignored even if a fifth (winning) capture move is there, adapt the script to bypass this one
-    - [x] `[fix]` : set open3/open4 only if all the pieces forming it are not in to-be-capture position
+    - [x] `[fix]`: set open3/open4 only if all the pieces forming it are not in a to-be-capture position
         - scenario:
             - `B1,B2,B4,C1,A3,D0,C2,D3,A0,D2,D4`
         - [x] fix it for open3
         - [x] fix it for open4
         - [x] fix it for block_open3
         - [x] fix it for block_open4
-        - [ ] if you can improve that logic (that do the check above), will be great (`priority:low`)
+        - [ ] if you can improve that logic (that do the check above), that would be great (`priority:` `low`)
-    - [x] `[fix]` : (**FIXED BY MINIMAX**) correct move for black is `K10` but it chosed to block fifth move in open 4, which is lost any way, instead setup a capture that will break this win5 row and also make the fifth capture which is winnable
+    - [x] `[fix]` : (**FIXED BY MINIMAX**) correct move for black is `K10` but it chose to block fifth move in open 4, which is lost any way, instead set up a capture that will break this win5 row and also make the fifth capture which is winnable
         - scenario :
             - `J9,I8,I9,H9,J7,K9,G10,J8,I7,K7,L10,H7,H10,F10,I10,I7,J7,G7,H9,I8,J9,F11,G6,K8,K9,H11,K6,I8,L5,M11,J8,J9,J6,I6,L6,I5`
         - solution :
             - always prioritize to break a win5 by capture/or setup capture.
                 - can be open4
                 - can be open4 split to 2 (`XX_XX`)
-                - check for block win5 move first, then start check for any capture that will block that
+                - check for block win5 move first, then start checking for any capture that will block that

-    - [x] `[check]` : still have captures to break the row of 5 but considered white as winner
+    - [x] `[check]`: still have captured to break the row of 5 but considered white as the winner
         - scenario :
             - `I9,H8,H10,J8,G11,I8,G8,H7,H6,H9,G7,G6,J7,F5,E4,J9,J10,J9,G10,I8`
             - `I9,H8,H10,J8,G11,I8,G8,H7,H6,H9,G7,G6,J7,F5,E4,J9,G10,I8,H9,H7`